 8.1.
 When contacting our Telephone Service, we create records that contain your information.
 Records can be held on a variety of media (physical or electronic) and formats.

 8.2.
-We manage our records to help us to serve our customers well (for example for operational reasons, such as dealing with any queries relating to Money or Pensions Advice) and to comply with legal and statutory requirements.
+We manage our records to help us to serve our customers well (for example for operational reasons, such as dealing with any queries relating to Debt Advice, Money or Pensions Guidance) and to comply with legal and statutory requirements.
 Records help us demonstrate that we are meeting our responsibilities and to keep as evidence of our business activities.

 8.3.
 Retention periods for records are determined based on the type of record and the nature of the activity.
 We normally keep customer account records for up to five years after your relationship with the Money and Pensions Service ends, whilst other records are retained for shorter periods, for example 90 days for CCTV records or 12 months for call recordings.
 Retention periods may be changed from time to time based on business or legal and regulatory requirements.

 8.4.
 We may on exception retain your information for longer periods, particularly where we need to withhold destruction or disposal based on an order from the courts or an investigation by law enforcement agencies.
 This is intended to make sure that the organisation will be able to produce records as evidence, if they’re needed.